-So Randy Nelson set out to catch some fish, before a new Florida law transforms the skills of a lifetime into a petty crime.
+So Randy Nelson set out to catch fish before a new Florida law transformed the skills of a lifetime into a petty crime.

 The tide turned against him in November.
 In a statewide referendum campaign, net fishermen were accused of depleting marine resources and ousted from Florida waters by 72 percent of voters.

-At midnight, a new amendment to the state Constitution will outlaw nets that snag mullet by their gills and restrict the legal size of other nets.
+At midnight, a new amendment to the state Constitution outlawed nets that snag mullet by their gills and restricted the legal size of other nets.

-It also terminates a fishing tradition that has persisted in some families through five generations.
+It also terminated a fishing tradition that has persisted in some families through five generations.

-The 19th-century pioneers of this trade hauled nets from waters so thick with fish that one visitor to Tampa Bay reported "they impede the passage of boats."
-In this generation, their descendants watched the rising shadows of waterfront condominiums eclipse the fishing villages they once knew.
+The 19th-century pioneers of this trade hauled nets from waters so thick with fish that one visitor to the Tampa Bay area reported "they impede the passage of boats."
+In this generation, their descendants watched the rising shadows of waterfront condominiums eclipse the fishing villages they knew.

-They now face the final days of an era, bitter and bewildered, still disbelieving they could be voted out of a livelihood.
+These were the final days of an era.
+Bitter and bewildered, net fishermen such as Nelson still can't believe they were voted out of a livelihood.

-Randy Nelson knows no other livelihood.
+Randy Nelson knows no other way to make a living.
 He quit high school in 1977 to fish.
 On the water, he spent 15 years studying the movements of fish and tides around Pinellas County before he finally made good money with his nets.

 Now he ranks among the top gill netters.
 Of 6,300 licensed commercial fishermen in Florida who put nets in the water, he was one of only 268 who reported pulling out more than $30,000 worth of fish last year.

-Florida will become the fifth state to outlaw some types of net fishing in its coastal waters _ and the second, after California, to place such prohibitions in its constitution.
+Florida is the fifth state to outlaw some types of net fishing in its coastal waters _ and the second, after California, to place such prohibitions in its constitution.

-The new law will be launched through a tangle of legal disputes and regulatory confusion.
+The new law is being launched through a tangle of legal disputes and regulatory confusion.

 Commercial fishermen have filed suit, claiming the ban is unconstitutional.
 Counties dependent on fishing are claiming their netters work for "governmental purposes," an exemption permitted by the amendment.